Identity Graph Data

 From commercial identity datasets, marketers invest in data acquisition by buying identity graph data for the purpose of enhancing marketing strategies.
 From identity graphs, marketers are given the opportunity to stitch customer identities and create a ‘single view of customer’ that is considered more precise, up-to-date preview of customer attributes and behaviors.
 Amazon and Netflix both use identity graphs to enhance their marketing strategies.
 At Amazon, identity data is used to foster customer insights that are necessary towards the delivery of the type and level of personalization to each customer.
 It is from this data that the company, through big data analytics, has been able to carry out successful consumer targeted marketing strategies.

 What is Identity stitching?

-Identity stitching refers to the core feature of identity graph data in which multiple information about a person is pulled from a number of platforms and brought together to create a unique identity of that person based on this amassed data.
+Identity stitching refers to a key use case for identity data, in which multiple information about a person is pulled from a number of platforms and brought together to create a unique identity of that person based on this amassed data.
 A modern day consumer is most likely to use multiple devices when accessing the internet every day.
 While it is possible that these consumers will log into these devices, hence identifying themselves, in most cases they do not login, making it hard to identify them from a string of data collected by the device browser’s cookies feature alone.
 However, enhanced data analysis mechanisms are used to bring together all these consumer data points to create unique profiles for each individual, a process referred to as identity stitching.
 This consumer data may range from login details such as email, phone numbers, browser cookies and payment data.

-What does a cookieless world mean for identity graph data?
+What does a cookieless world mean for Identity Data?

 What are typical Identity Graph Data attributes?